List of Power Rangers Ninja Storm characters: Cameron "Cam" Watanabe

-Soon afterwards, the Rangers' powers were stolen and Lothor was poised for final victory.
-When Sensei mentioned a great power source lost to time, Cam used the Scroll of Time to travel into the past.
-He arrived at the Wind Ninja Academy when Kanoi was a student.
+In "The Samurai's Journey, Part I", the Rangers' powers were stolen, leaving earth defenseless.
+When Sensei mentioned a great power source lost to time, Cam used the Scroll of Time to travel into the past to retrieve it.
+He arrived at the Wind Ninja Academy when his father, Kanoi, was a student.
 Surprisingly, he also met an unmentioned twin brother named Kiya as well as a mystery samurai revealed to be Miko, his mother.
 Miko possessed the Samurai Amulet, which Cam recognized as the great power source he came back for.
-However, Kiya also wanted it and framed Cam for the theft.
-Kanoi exposed Kiya's plot – leading to a brutal fight between Cam and his future uncle, who had knowledge of the dark ninja arts.
-Cam won and had successfully claimed the amulet.
+However, Kiya also wanted the amulet and attempted to frame Cam for stealing the amulet.
+Kanoi exposed Kiya's plot – leading to a fight between Cam and his future uncle, who had knowledge of the dark ninja arts.
+Cam won and successfully claimed the amulet.
 Kiya was stripped of name and rank, and banished from Earth.
 Before he was off-world, Cam witnessed Kiya take the name "Lothor" and vow revenge.
 Cam was unable to do anything to change history as he had to return home.
 Miko let him keep the amulet, allowing Cam to become the Green Samurai Ranger and use the Samurai Star Megazord to save the present.

-As the Samurai Ranger, he helped the others fight Lothor's evil, still shocked by the discovery that the evil ninja master was his uncle.
-Because of the demands that being a Ranger put on him, he created a holographic virtual duplicate of himself he dubbed "Cyber-Cam" to take over day-to-day running of the dojo and maintenance of the equipment.
-Cyber-Cam was given a "thug" persona, with wardrobe and vocabulary to match, and was highly skilled in extreme sports; in short, everything that Cam was not.
-Cyber-Cam briefly locked Cam up, so he could enjoy life.
+As the Samurai Ranger, Cam was the sixth and final Power Ranger on the team.
+Due to the demands of Ranger life, he created a holographic virtual duplicate of himself dubbed "Cyber-Cam" to take over day-to-day running of the dojo.
+Cyber-Cam was given a "thug" persona, with wardrobe and vocabulary to match, and was highly skilled in extreme sports.
+Cyber-Cam briefly kidnapped Cam, so he could enjoy life.
 Cam later reprogrammed him to be focused on work in Ninja Ops, though the "thug" persona and wardrobe remained.

 It is noted that after the events of "Samurai's Journey," Lothor began to pick on Cam more than the other Rangers.
 This could be because Cam is his nephew and because Cam was indirectly responsible for Lothor's banishment.
 Lothor did know it was Cam, as he later recalled their "meeting in the past".

 Notably, Cam is the only Ninja Storm Ranger not to be turned evil, like the Thunder Rangers ("Return of Thunder") and later the Wind Rangers ("Thunder Storm").

-When Lothor was finally defeated, Cam again became an advisor at the Wind Ninja Academy, helping the other Rangers in their instructor duties, and keeping a special watch over Lothor's nieces (and his cousins) Marah and Kapri, who had reformed and enrolled at the academy.
+When Lothor was finally defeated, Cam again became an advisor at the Wind Ninja Academy, helping the other Rangers in their instructor duties, and keeping a special watch over Lothor's nieces (his cousins), Marah and Kapri, who had reformed and enrolled at the academy.
 Within a year time, he got closer to the girls and shared a bonding moment.